John Cadwalader (general): Personal life

-Furniture
+Descendants

+Through his daughter Frances, he was a grandfather of Thomas Americus Erskine, 3rd Baron Erskine (1802–1877), and John Cadwalader Erskine, 4th Baron Erskine (1804–1882), Edward Morris Erskine (1817–1883), and James Stuart Erskine (1821–1904), who was created Freiherr von Erskine by King Ludwig II of Bavaria.

+Slaveholding

+The Cadwalader family papers at the Historical Society of Pennsylvania detail and contextualize Cadwalader's slaveholding.
+A personal estate inventory lists each of Cadwalader’s enslaved people by name and age, in total 107 women, children, and men.

+Legacy

 John and Elizabeth Cadwalader built a city house on 2nd between Spruce & Union (now Delancey) Streets in Philadelphia in 1770, and they commissioned suites of furniture from cabinetmakers such as Thomas Affleck and Benjamin Randolph.
 Surviving pieces are among the finest and best-documented Philadelphia Chippendale furniture ever made.
 Colonial Grandeur in Philadelphia: The House and Furniture of General John Cadwalader (The Historical Society of Pennsylvania, 1964) Examples are in the Metropolitan Museum of Art, the Philadelphia Museum of Art, the Winterthur Museum, and other collections.
 A Cadwalader easy (wing) chair with hairy-paw feet by Affleck sold at Sotheby's New York for $2.75 million on January 31, 1987, setting a world record for the highest price ever paid for any piece of furniture at auction.